-So, what’s working in the crime lab really like?
-How do I do it?
+What’s working in the crime lab really like?

 To work in a crime lab, you’ll need an undergraduate degree in natural science or forensic science, plus a background in chemistry, criminalistics and instrumental analysis with extensive coursework in mathematics, chemistry, and biology.
 Furthermore, if you have a specific area of the crime lab in mind, here are some study areas you should focus on: